 4. Keep up with the Joneses

 This one is all about perception too.
-A 2014 study revealed that more than 80% of consumers prefer credit or debit cards to other methods of payment.
+A 2020 study revealed that at least 55% of consumer payments are made with credit or debit cards (27% and 28%, respectively).
 And with eCommerce growing at a rate around 15% year-over-year, the number of tenants interested in paying rent online is exploding.
 Chances are the apartment complex down the street is already offering credit card payments.
 And if they’re not, they will be soon.
 Take advantage of the opportunity to get a leg up and position yourself as the technology leader in the area.

 5. Online payments simplify bookkeeping

 Online payments in general make accounting an incredibly painless process (practically an oxymoron, right?).
 Transaction data is automatically uploaded and displayed into an online portal, so you can see who paid, how they paid, and when they paid.
 Reminder emails that allow your tenants to submit rent with the click of a button help them avoid late fees and you receive your money on-time.

 We stopped at five reasons because it’s a nice, clean number, but there are hundreds of others.
 Credit cards are a huge part of online sales and if you’re not already offering them, you should be.

 To learn more about what makes Innago the best credit card service out there – especially for small-to-mid-sized landlords – be on the lookout for an upcoming article, or, reach out to us directly for a quick chat!

 3 thoughts on “5 Reasons You Should Be Accepting Rent With Credit Cards”

 Many of my tenants have voiced that they would like the option of paying their rent online.
 With that being said, I do have some older tenants that I feel would not like paying online and see it as “too challenging.”
 How do you recommend I bridge this gap so that everyone is satisfied and I can remain competitive?